 What I was learning as a business owner was that you could lose a sale based on the length of a sleeve, or nuances in the grade of your sizing, and many more reasons because of the standardization of clothing.
 Those reasons are still valid today.
 That's pretty tough to swallow, when you consider that a fashion line produces inventory, investing labor and materials into a garment before the sale is made.
 Even if you are the only one producing your clothing, if the garment doesn't sell, that's a loss of time, money, and materials.

 And what I was learning as a human and designer was that existing fashion did not serve enough people, and made lots of people feel excluded.
-I've always been naturally optimistic, and practiced from an early age to not hurt or exclude other people.
-Participating in this part of the industry and operating from the existing models of what stores needed to sell, was hurting my heart as I had to consider that what I made was being informed and limited by working in the existing models of exchange.
+Participating in this part of the industry and operating from the existing models of what stores needed to sell, was challenging as I had to consider that what I made was being informed and limited by working in the existing models of exchange.

 Looking back, I can really see that to take a break was the best move I could make at the time.
-I knew a lot of reasons why fashion as it currently is has the potential to enthrall some and exclude others.
-But to think a creative work can make everyone happy is an impossible, and really when you think about it, idealistic assumption that I was entertaining.
-Even if you didn't want to wear what I made, what I really wanted was an open conversation, a fair exchange, and both parties could respectfully have a great collaboration, or also part ways without hurting each other's feelings.
+I knew a lot of reasons why fashion has the potential to enthrall some and exclude others.
+But to think a creative work can make everyone happy is an impossible, idealistic assumption to entertain.
+What I really wanted was an open conversation, a fair exchange, and both parties could respectfully have a great collaboration, or also part ways without hurting each other's feelings.

-And besides, if you are being a good designer, and thinking and acting very specifically and intentionally, then really your work is going to be worn the number of people it can effectively serve.
+If you are being a good designer, and thinking and acting very specifically and intentionally, then really your work is going to be worn by the people it can effectively serve.
 In my case, due to the nature of how I pursue design, that's a really small number.
-By trying to mass produce it, or make something everyone is going to like, likely you will turn to what already exists and been proven.
+By trying to mass produce it, or make something everyone is going to like then likely you will turn to what already exists and been proven.
 The problem there is you are watering down your voice and specificity.

 How can we make space for open conversation?